 Survey data

 Data collection for each AFSC groundfish survey is described in respective NOAA Technical Memorandum (EBS: Lauth et al. 2019, AI: von Szalay et al. 2017, GOA: von Szalay and Raring 2018).
 Fundamental methods of length sample collection are generally synchronized between these surveys, with species-specific exceptions for minimum length sub-sample size.
 Survey protocols include sampling bimodal length distributions separately (e.g. many juveniles and fewer adults within one species), which are then extrapolated to the total estimated number of individuals in each length mode category for that trawl sample and aggregated.
-Some species’ gonads are difficult to successfully distinguish in the field, and a length threshold is determined (e.g. approximately 10-15 cm for walleye pollock) below which sex is coded as “unsexed”.
+Some species’ gonads are difficult to successfully distinguish in the field, so a length threshold is determined (e.g. approximately 10-15 cm for walleye pollock), below which sex is coded as “unsexed”.
+Owing to various scenarios where sex is difficult to determine (e.g., some species’ gonads are difficult to distinguish, juveniles, etc.), a length threshold is often employed whereby below this length an ‘unsexed’ code is designated.

 Survey length sub-sampling protocols have been altered at least once during the time series.
-Prior to an analysis of length frequency sample size (Gerritsen and McGrath 2007), AFSC trawl survey standard operating procedures directed scientists to collect a minimum of 200 length specimens per species where more than 200 were in a trawl sample.
-In the EBS survey, the principles suggested by Gerritsen and McGrath (2007), specify that 10 random length specimens should be sampled for each size bin range of a sample, have been applied to some species, although with varying consistency.
+Historically, AFSC trawl survey standard operating procedures directed scientists to collect a minimum of 200 length specimens per species where more than 200 were in a trawl sample.
+However, an analysis of length frequency sample size (Gerritsen and McGrath 2007) found that 10 random length specimens should be sampled for each size bin range of a sample.
+This change in methodology has been applied to some species sampled on the EBS survey, although with varying consistency.

-The database (i.e., RACEBASE) was queried based on functions used in the sumfish package in Program R (https://github.com/afsc-gap-products/sumfish).
+The Resource Assessment and Conservation Engineering (RACE) Division of AFSC hosts data collected from bottom trawl surveys on an internal SQL-based server (“RACEBASE”).
+For the analysis we conducted, the database (i.e., RACEBASE) was queried based on functions used in the sumfish package in Program R (https://github.com/afsc-gap-products/sumfish).
 Raw length sample data were summarized to determine the average number of sex-specific and total length frequency samples over the most recent three years by survey and species (EBS: 2017-2019; AI: 2014, 2016, 2018; GOA: 2017, 2019, 2021).
 Additionally we summarized the number of sex-specific lengths and total number of lengths collected per haul over time.
-The most frequently sampled species within each survey were then selected to be included in this analysis; these included primarily stocks that are assessed at AFSC with age structured assessment models, but also include stocks assessed solely with trawl survey biomass estimates.
+The most frequently sampled species within each survey were then selected to be included in this analysis; these included primarily stocks that are assessed at AFSC with age-structured assessment models, but also include stocks assessed solely with trawl survey biomass estimates.

 Expanding length frequency to population abundance at length

-Length frequency samples collected by the AFSC bottom trawl surveys are expanded by catch and stratum area to obtain estimates of population abundance at length.
-This is often referred to as the ‘first stage expansion’ and is a common method to obtain population estimates at length from area-swept survey data Miller and Skalski (2006).
-Population abundance at length are computed for three sex categories: males, females, and unsexed at the stratum level, which are then summed across stratum to obtain the population abundance at length for the management-scale region (i.e., EBS, AI, or GOA), these can also be summed to any sub-region level .
+Length frequency samples collected by the AFSC bottom trawl surveys are expanded by catch-per-unit-effort (CPUE) and stratum area to obtain estimates of population abundance at length (i.e., design-based expansion).
+In a design-based expansion process, this is often referred to as the ‘first stage expansion’ and is a common method to obtain population estimates at length from area-swept survey data Miller and Skalski (2006).
+Population abundance at length are computed for all three sex categories (males, females, and unsexed) at the stratum level, which are then summed across strata to obtain the population abundance at length for the management-scale region (i.e., EBS, AI, or GOA).
+These can also be summed to any sub-region level .